Airstrikes, shelling as Turkey and Kurds clash in Syria | DW | 10.10.2019

 China said that Syrian sovereignty "must be respected."

-According to the Russian news agency RIA, Russia plans to push for dialogue between the Syrian and Turkish governments.
+According to the Russian news agency RIA, Moscow plans to push for dialogue between the Syrian and Turkish governments.

 DW sends out a daily selection of the day's news and features.
 Sign up here.